-For those who like churches there is a close palace called Iglesia San Francisco, which dates from 1572 and which also has a Colonial Art Museum of the Franciscan order.
-In this museum I entered on the Gabriela Mistral room, where it displays the original Nobel Prize in Literature medal offered to the poet, whose name the room, won in 1945.
+For those who like churches, there is a close palace called Iglesia San Francisco, which dates from 1572 and which also has a Colonial Art Museum of the Franciscan order.
+In this museum, I entered on the Gabriela Mistral room, where it displays the original Nobel Prize in Literature medal offered to the poet, whose name the room, won in 1945.
 The tour in the Church is free but the museum entrance is over or less 1,000 Chilean pesos.
-Another very interesting place togo is the National Library, founded in 1813, neoclassical building.
+Another very interesting place to go to is the National Library, founded in 1813, neoclassical building.
 It is close to Sant Lucia station and has between 4 and 5 floors with a collection of about 1,300,000 books, newspapers, magazines, maps and historical documents.
 If you want to really appreciate you do not go in a hurry.

-If you decide to go to the National Park go prepared to walk with comfortable clothes and appropriate shoes and of course enough time.
+If you decide to go to the National Park go prepared to walk in comfortable clothes and appropriate shoes and of course enough time.
 It’s a beautiful place and to get there the access is made through a funicular.
 This same transport then leads to the Cerro San Cristóbal.
-Enjoy during the trip to eat a typical sweet made of peanuts, honey and sugar, sold as “maní”.
+Enjoy during the trip to eat a typical sweet made of peanuts, honey, and sugar, sold as “maní”.

 The funicular costs 1,500 pesos per person and halfway up leaves visitors at the zoo.
 To enter the zoo you pay more 1,500 pesos for children and 3,000 adults.
-The zoo is huge, it looks like a maze and have sooooo many stairs.
-In addition to an aviary full of animals in their natural habitat it can be found polar bears, white tigers, penguins, zebras, kangaroos, grizzly bears and so on … At the end of the tour who wants to can expect the funicular and climb to top of Cerro San Cristóbal, which has a craft fair and a sanctuary.
+The zoo is huge, it looks like a maze and has sooooo many stairs.
+In addition to an aviary full of animals in their natural habitat, it can be found polar bears, white tigers, penguins, zebras, kangaroos, grizzly bears and so on … At the end of the tour who wants to can expect the funicular and climb to the top of Cerro San Cristóbal, which has a craft fair and a sanctuary.
 To go down back you just have to get the shuttle back to the entrance.
 Being a day with various activities the ideal is to eat something and rest, especially if you are planning on going to to the Pacific the next day.